Workplace Accommodation Services

 Supporting Services for UNI Faculty and Staff

-Reasonable Accommodations for Employees
+Reasonable Accommodations

 Employee Eligibility

-- To be eligible for reasonable accommodation under the ADA, an employee must have an impairment that substantially limits one or more major life activities, or a record of such an impairment.
+Any employee who is considered disabled under the Americans with Disabilities Act (ADA), regardless of position or tenure, may qualify for reasonable accommodations.
+To be eligible for reasonable accommodation under the ADA, an employee must have an impairment that substantially limits one or more major life activities, or a record of such an impairment.

 Request a Workplace Accommodation